 AYSO Region 208 covers the west side of Wichita.
 This includes Maize, Goddard, Colwich, Garden Plain and a few other areas.
 There are no official boundaries of the region.
 Officially, our area consists of everything west of I-235.
 Although we primarily service the western portion of the city, we do have kids from other regions that will play in our area because of a classmate or some other reason.

 At the AYSO Region 208 Soccer Complex on the Northwest part of town.
 The complex is located just North of 13th street and Ridge Road on the east side of Ridge Road.
-See the map for location.
+See our Location Page for details.

 |Child's Age on July 31st, 2013||Division|